⭠ back to development goals

 Application Story: The Disappearing Pump

-In parts of northern Haiti, development can be quite dense and there is very little land available on which to drill a well.
-Following the devastating 2000 earthquake, there was limited community consultation and Lifewater teams gladly drilled wells on whatever land was offered.
+In parts of northern Haiti, development can be dense and very little land is available on which to drill a well.
+Following the devastating earthquake in 2000, there was limited community consultation and Lifewater teams gladly drilled wells on whatever land was offered.

 In 2004, volunteers auditing wells in Haiti had a problem.
 One of the wells that had been drilled several years earlier had disappeared!
 First the team thought that maybe the pump had been stolen so they looked through tall grass for the borehole and pad.
 The GPS coordinates told them they were in the right area, but there was no sign of the well.

-Then a gate in the wall of the adjacent private home opened -- and the team found their missing well!
+Then a gate in the wall of the adjacent private home opened, and the team could see their missing well!
 It hadn't moved.
-But after the well was originally drilled, a landowner built a security wall around his property -- which included where the well was.
-The well effectively “vanished” as a source of communal water for surrounding residents.
+But after the well was originally drilled, a landowner built a security wall around his property — which included where the well was.
+The well effectively "vanished" as a source of communal water for surrounding residents.
 The landowner was a powerful political figure, and no one dared protest to him or to complain to Lifewater.

 After discussions with Lifewater, the landowner agreed to have his watchman keep the gate open for two hours in the morning and two hours in the afternoon for surrounding residents to come and draw water.